-Operating expenses were \$42,510 for the three months ended June 30, 2014, a decrease of \$1,624 compared with \$44,134 for the three months ended June 30, 2013.
-The decrease is primarily the result of the Company realizing the effects of the Wave 1 cost reduction efforts implemented at the end of 2013.
-The Wave 1 business efficiency and integration synergy program focused on streamlining the Company's operating infrastructure resulting from acquisition activity to create efficiencies, enhance profitability and position the Company to capture opportunities for growth across Local Audio, Visual Solutions and Mobile Services.
-The Company expects these improvements to deliver nearly \$9 million in annual cost savings in fiscal year 2014.
-Additionally, the Company has already completed a significant portion of its plans for Waves 2 and 3 that are expected to deliver substantial annualized savings in the range of \$8 to \$10 million.
-Wave 2 initiatives were completed during the six months period ended June 30, 2014 and Wave 3 initiatives will be completed by December 31, 2014.
+Operating expenses were \$39,520 for the three months ended September 30, 2014, a decrease of \$2,752 compared with \$42,272 for the three months ended September 30, 2013.
+The decrease is primarily the result of the Company realizing the effects of the Wave 1 cost reduction efforts implemented at the end of 2013 as well as the initial impacts of Wave 2 & 3 initiatives.
+The Wave 1 business efficiency and integration synergy program focused on streamlining the Company's operating infrastructure resulting from acquisition activity to create efficiencies across the acquired companies, enhance profitability and position the Company to capture opportunities for growth across Local Audio, Visual Solutions and Mobile Services.
+The Company expects the Wave 1 initiatives to deliver nearly \$9 million in annual cost savings in fiscal year 2014.
+Additionally, the Company's Waves 2 and 3 are expected to deliver annualized savings in the range of \$9 to \$10 million.
+Wave 2 initiatives were completed during the six month period ended June 30, 2014 and Wave 3 initiatives will be completed by December 31, 2014.